-Rowan's Department of Physics & Astronomy offers budding scientists a variety of educational options including the opportunity to earn a Bachelor of Science or a Bachelor of Arts in physics, a minor in physics, and a minor in astronomy.
-Physics students may perform research with faculty in a variety of areas, including condensed matter physics, theoretical physics, biological physics, and astronomy.
-Special physics facilities include a magnetics lab, a physical properties lab, a thin film fabrication lab, a microscopy lab, an ultrafast spectroscopy lab, a laser cooling lab, a computational physics lab, and an astrophysics & planetary science research lab.
+If you are interested in physics or astronomy, Rowan's Department of Physics & Astronomy offers both a Bachelor of Science and a Bachelor of Arts in physics and provides a concentration in astronomy.
+As part of the program, you may perform research with faculty in a variety of areas, including materials physics, condensed matter physics, theoretical physics, biomedical physics, astronomy and planetary science.
+Your studies may take you into specialized physics facilities such as the magnetics lab, physical properties lab, thin film fabrication lab, microscopy lab, ultrafast spectroscopy lab, laser cooling lab, computational physics lab or astrophysics & planetary science research lab.

 A Bachelor of Science degree in Physics will prepare you for graduate studies in physics, astronomy or a host of engineering programs.
 If you want, you will also be ready to move directly into a technical career.
 The Bachelor of Arts degree is good preparation for technically-oriented careers, post-bac studies, or a career in high school education.